top of page

 Should I do my cycling and strength workouts in the same training session?
 Which should come first?

-Coach Menachem recommends doing cycling in the morning and strength in the evening, if possible.
+We recommend doing cycling in the morning and strength in the evening, if possible.
 At the very least, do your cycling workout first and wait at least three or four hours before doing your strength workout.
 If you must do them close together, know that you will not be able to load the back and spine as much because the tissues will be in a state of stretch for 90 minutes or more after your ride.
-Read this article from Menachem for more details and information.

 I was expecting to lift more.
 Can I add more lifting?